-Modules for BA (Hons) Theology, Mission and Ministry with Specialism in European Missional Leadership Year 1 Reading and Interpreting the Old Testament - 20 Credits - Compulsory The module introduces students to the Old Testament, its contents, context, and literary genres, and to the methodologies of biblical reading, study and interpretation.
+Year 1 Reading and Interpreting the Old Testament - 20 Credits - Compulsory The module introduces students to the Old Testament, its contents, context and literary genres and to the methodologies of biblical reading, study and interpretation.
 It focuses on cultural forces that shaped a variety of biblical texts and the communities it was written for.
 It introduces students to a variety of interpretive methodologies used to examine a text, enabling them to work through some of the complex issues involved in discovering their contemporary relevance in the contemporary cultural situations they find themselves working in.
 Introduction to Christian Theology - 20 Credits - Compulsory The study of Christian theology is fundamental to any ministry or mission programme that seeks to equip students with the knowledge, understanding and skills to be able to analyse their faith traditions.
 Systematic theology (also known as dogmatic theology) provides important methods for the systematic categorisation of a variety of theological ideas that almost every Christian tradition interacts with as part of its beliefs that informs its key practices.
 In this module, students will learn the core ideas of Christian theology.
-Culture and Sociology for European Mission - 20 Credits - Compulsory This module provides a concise introduction to mission in multicultural Europe and post-Communist contexts in Eastern and Central Europe.
+Culture and Sociology for Missional Leaders - 20 Credits - Compulsory This module provides a concise introduction to mission in the multicultural West.
 The module explores the relationship of socio-cultural studies and methods to practical theology.
 The student will also learn how to use socio-cultural methods suited to their work-based learning context.
-The use of methods such as sociology and cultural anthropology to aid theological reflection on European missiological contexts also raises the importance of the use of methods, tools and practices that can be utilised to investigate European society.
-European Mission and Ministry - 20 Credits - Compulsory This module introduces students to missional ministry, within the context of Central and Eastern Europe.
-Students who engage in this module will explore missional ministry and the importance of the so-called 'fivefold ministries' in terms of missiology, which includes the roles of apostle, prophet, evangelist, shepherd and teacher.
+The use of methods such as sociology and cultural anthropology to aid theological reflection on missiological contexts also raises the importance of the use of methods, tools and practices that can be utilised to investigate society.
+Mission and Ministry - 20 Credits - Compulsory Students who engage in this module will explore missional ministry and the importance of the so-called 'five-fold ministries' in terms of missiology, which includes the roles of apostle, prophet, evangelist, shepherd and teacher.
 The 'five-fold ministries' offer a starting point for critical engagement with other views of ministry and leadership.
-This module explores some key theories regarding missional ministry in the context of the local church in Europe.
-Students are also enabled to apply theories to ministry praxis in this environment.
+The aim is to enable students to act as missional ministers at their work-based learning, using the insights derived from this module.
+This module explores some key theories regarding missional ministry in the context of the local church.
 Reading and Interpreting the New Testament - 20 Credits - Compulsory The module introduces students to the New Testament, its contents, context and literary genres and to the methodologies of biblical reading, study and interpretation.
 It also covers contextual biblical interpretation, with a focus on the New Testament.
 It introduces students to a variety of interpretive methodologies used to examine a text, enabling them to work through some of the complex issues involved in discovering their contemporary relevance in the contemporary cultural situations they find themselves working in.
-Mission History of the Church in Europe - 20 Credits - Compulsory This module aims to give an overview of the major missionary phases of church history from the first to the Twenty-First Century.
+Mission History of the Church - 20 Credits - Compulsory This module aims to give an overview of the major missionary phases of Western church history from the first to the twenty-first century.
 The approach will be to consider the major theological and missionary paradigm shifts which have characterised the emergence of the most significant missional movements in church history and society.